mascotmascot1/fileserver/README.md

 Before running the server, create a `fileserver.yaml` file in the root of the project.
 You can start with the example below.
 If this file is not found, the server will start with default settings defined in internal/config/config.go.

+The example below shows a complete configuration.
+All fields are essential and should be defined to ensure the server runs reliably.

 ```yaml
 server:
   # The network address for the server (format: "host:port").